pablodecm/phd_thesis/src/105_chapter_5.md

 data corresponding to periods when the relevant detecting systems were running regularly and no problematic anomalies were discovered.

-Because the rates for the main background processes of this analysis are expected to be much higher than those of the signal, an efficient online trigger selection is essential for maximising the sensitivity of the analysis.
+Because the rates for the main background of this analysis, events originating from QCD multi-jet events, are expected to be much higher that those of the signal, an efficient online trigger selection is essential for maximising the sensitivity of the analysis.
+While standard trigger paths that select events with several high-energy jets are available in CMS, a more practical strategy is to include some b-tagging requirements within the high-level trigger sequence.
+Hence, this analysis re-uses the multi-jet trigger paths that were developed for the resonant $\textrm{pp} \rightarrow \textrm{X} \rightarrow \textrm{HH} \rightarrow
+\textrm{b}\bar{\textrm{b}}\textrm{b}\bar{\textrm{b}}$ [@Sirunyan:2018zkk], where $X$
+is a heavy mediating particle, both requiring that at least three jets have are b-tagged by the online version of the Combined Secondary Vertex (CSV) algorithm [@Sirunyan:2017ezt].

+The full specification trigger selection used is rather complex, but is represented by a logical OR of the following two HLT trigger paths that were in place during the CMS 2016 data taking period:

+  - HLT_DoubleJet90_Double30_TripleBTagCSV_p087
+  - HLT_QuadJet45_TripleBTagCSV_p087

+which represent a particular online selection sequence at the HLT, which is preceded by a given set of L1 trigger seeds, as conceptually reviewed in [Section @sec:trigger].
+The L1 trigger paths depend on each of the paths, but are logical OR between several conditions requiring a certain number of L1 jets over a given energy or the total deposited energy on the calorimeter $H_T$ to be over a certain threshold.
+At the HLT, both paths require some quality criteria on the primary vertex reconstructed and at least 4 reconstructed jets within a pseudo-rapidity range defined by $|\eta| < 2.6$.
+The first path requires the momenta of two of the reconstructed jets $p_T>90\ \textrm{GeV}$, while for other two
+$p_T>30\ \textrm{GeV}$.
+The second path instead requires at least four reconstructed jets with $p_T>45\ \textrm{GeV}$.
+As mentioned, both paths include a b-tagging requirement, mainly that the value of the online CSV discriminator is larger than a working point of 0.87, for three of the eight most energetic jets of the event.

 ## Event Selection {#sec:event_selection}